Hajime Syacho

-Hajime Syacho (はじめしゃちょー, Hajime Shachō) is a Japanese YouTuber who, as of March 2019, had the largest number of YouTube channel subscribers in Japan.
+Hajime Eda (江田 元, Eda Hajime), known professionally as Hajime Syacho (はじめしゃちょー, Hajime Shachō), is a Japanese YouTuber who, as of March 2019, had the largest number of YouTube channel subscribers in Japan.
 He is part of the multi-channel network UUUM.
 He is nicknamed Hajimen (はじめん) and Moyashi (もやし).

 Biography

 Early life

 He was born on February 14, 1993, in Tonami, Toyama.
 He was named "Hajime" (元) because of his parents' desire for him to be energetic and healthy (元気).

 When he was in middle school and high school, he became vice chairman on his school's student council.
 He said that at school he was "the type who was always on the edge of the group."

 He has enjoyed making videos since high school, when he recorded videos with friends for fun such as "taking underwear off while wearing trousers," etc.

 Because he dedicated most of his time to the basketball team, his high school grades were not good, but his girlfriend at the time entered university on recommendation admission (a kind of admission that allows someone to submit a recommendation letter and enter a school without taking an exam).
 He started studying for about ten hours a day and gained the top score for the mock test in his school.
 However, his test results on the National Center Test for University Admissions were 150 points lower than the benchmark score, so he went to Shizuoka University, which was not his first choice, following advice from a high school faculty member.
 After that, having broken up with his girlfriend, he began posting videos he made with his friends during college freshman year on YouTube, thinking, "I'm going to focus on me. " (Note: Other reasons he cited for starting YouTube were that he "wanted to remember fond memories from life," that "the university's circle was boring," and that he "wanted to try new things.")